The Italian gambling advertising guidelines on the scope of the ban have been finally adopted by AgCom, which left some opportunities to exploit.

 3. B2B communications and comparisons relating to odds/promotions on websites and TV channels

 This is indeed good news for affiliation sites, but how broad is the exemption?
-Can I just compare my offering to what is generally offered by the market or I need to expressly name competitors?
+Can I just compare my offering to what is generally offered by the market, or I need to name competitors expressly?

-4. The usage of trademarks that identify not only gambling products but also further indipendent activities provided that there are no ambiguities as to the promoted product
+4. The usage of trademarks that identify not only gambling products but also further independent activities provided that there are no ambiguities as to the promoted product

-The ambiguity of this provision pertains to the prohibition to display the trademark and logo of the gambling operator which in some cases might correspond to their company name.
+The ambiguity of this provision pertains to the prohibition to reveal the brand and logo of the gambling operator, which in some cases might correspond to their company name.